rackerlabs/support-how-to/content/cloud-servers/check-network-connectivity-on-a-linux-server.md

     4 packets transmitted, 4 received, 0% packet loss, time 9015ms
     rtt min/avg/max/mdev = 1.683/1.859/2.444/0.203 ms

-**Note**: Some servers have ICMP disabled, which means that `ping` probes are blocked.
-Thus, you will not get a response from `ping`, but that doesn't mean networking is down.
+**Note**: Some servers have Internet Control Message Protocol (ICMP) disabled, which means that `ping` probes are blocked.
+Thus, you don't get a response from `ping`, but that doesn't mean networking is down.

 The `traceroute` command traces the network hops from your local machine to the host server.
 This tool helps you to determine if there is an issue between your computer and the host server.
-The following example shows the `traceroute` command:
+The following example shows the `traceroute` command and its output:

     $ traceroute google.com
     traceroute to google.com (172.217.1.142), 30 hops max, 60 byte packets